olton/scripts/mina/node/README.md

 --ufw                  Install UFW (Uncomplicated Firewall), default false.
 Use this flag to enable this action.
 --monitor              Install Mina Monitor, use this flag to enable action --archive              Install Mina Archive Node, use this flag to enable action --node                 Install NodeJS.
-Example: --node 16.
+Default - 16.
+Example: --node 17.
 --net                  Use mainnet or devnet values to set net type, default mainnet.
 Example: --net devnet.
 --mina-version         Set Mina version to be installed, default 1.2.0-fe51f1e.
 Example: --mina-version 1.2.0-fe51f1e --key-folder, --key    Set directory for the Mina keys.
 Default value is "keys".
 Example: --key-folder mina_keys